EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

 All configurations are In-Production and available to order with a discount.

-Slightly Early Bird Savings - Save up to €71,40!¹
+Early Bird Savings - Save up to €47,60!¹

  In-Production offer is automatically applied at checkout and ends in